MarioBros-Coin/MarioBrosCoin/README.md

     <br />
     <h4 align="center">Audit Comments</h4>
       <p align="center">

-In regards to the audit, one of the places we've talked to about getting it audited is requesting minimum of $2000.
+Being that Mario Token is community funded this brings difficulties to raise the funds to cover the audit costs.

-After reviewing the code and comparing it with previous reviews that company has done, our code seems to be identical as those that have passed audit checks.
-With the benefit being our highest wallets being below 3% which means no one or few holders can just dump the coin on the rest of the holders and run off.
+After reviewing the code and comparing it with previous audits that passed, the code seems identical except for the introduction lines.

-Details of these comparisons can be viewed in the Audit Comparison directory.
+Detailed and highlighted differences can be viewed in the audit comparison directory.

 **Note this project is a SafeMoon clone and the original code can be viewed here:
 <a href="https://github.com/safemoonprotocol/Safemoon.sol/blob/main/Safemoon.sol">View SafeMoon Code</a>